Hoffman Estates IL area specialists use a proven lung test to identify breathing-related concerns

-The sooner Drs.
-Noga Askenazi and Eugenia Hahn can get to the root of your symptoms, the sooner they can develop a treatment to ease those worrisome symptoms.
+The sooner Dr. Noga Askenazi and the staff can get to the root of your symptoms, the sooner they can develop a treatment to ease those worrisome symptoms.

 Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois uses a tried and true method to diagnose the nature and cause of your breathing problems: spirometry.